 Insurance companies are also sophisticated entities that engage in claims investigations, negotiations, and settlements every single day.
 For most injury victims, this is the first time they have had to file a claim.
 It can be hard to know whether you are being treated fairly, and reading your policy terms is often a frustrating and confusing experience.

 Working with Philadelphia motorcycle accident lawyers can help you take the guesswork out of the insurance process.
-An attorney who works with motorcycle accident victims will be able to recognize when the insurance company is trying to take advantage of you.
+An attorney will be able to recognize when the insurance company is trying to take advantage of you.
 If you need to take legal action against an insurance company, we will be ready to hold them accountable.

 Who Is at Fault for a Motorcycle Accident?